-Filming is set to begin in London in February 2022.
-At the moment, the studio is looking at a 2023 release date, but no details as to when in 2023, so even the year can certainly change.
+We have a while before we can actually sit and watch what happens.
 Until then, we’ll just have to tide ourselves over with the dozens of animated Barbie movies that are already out or the (genuinely very cool) Barbie vlog.

 This article was originally published on